garethlamb/animal_classifier_pipeline/README.md

 	classifications.
 Confidence rating is Shannon Entropy of the network's output and therefore only classifications that have an entropy below the threshold will be assigned to their crops.
-A lower threshold will likely increase the precision of the classifier however it also means that more animal detections will be labelled as having an unknown species.
-If an entropy threshold is used then a cut-off of 1.0 might be a good value to start at although this hasn't been properly tested.
+A lower threshold will likely increase the precision of the classifier however it will also mean that more animal detections will be labelled as having an unknown species.

 - **batch_size** (int), default 32: Number of images to process at a time.
 Lowering this number should reduce the program's requirement for memory and storage space.
 Raising